gldeleon/bookmyshow/README.md

 13. Articulate the architecture and the rationale behind your design choice in the readme file in the repository.
 How to submit your works?
-● Put all the code in a Github public repo and share the repo URL in reply to the assignment email ● Commit the pipeline/build config you have used for CICD in the same repo.
+<br /> ● Put all the code in a Github public repo and share the repo URL in reply to the assignment email
+<br /> ● Commit the pipeline/build config you have used for CICD in the same repo.
-● Share a postman file in the email with links to the APIs hosted in the public cloud.
+<br /> ● Share a postman file in the email with links to the APIs hosted in the public cloud.

 ### Built With